breitburg/python-am43/readme.md

 $ pip install am43
 ```

-All requirements will be installed automatically.
+All the requirements will be installed automatically.

 ## Requirements